Program Renewable Energy Standard

 Requirements

-The Vermont RES requires all retail electricity suppliers in the state to obtain 55% of their annual retail electricity sales from eligible renewable sources by January 1, 2017.
-This requirement increases by 4% every three years until reaching 75% on January 1, 2032.
+The Vermont RES requires all retail electricity suppliers in the state to obtain 63% of their annual retail electricity sales from eligible renewable sources by January 1, 2025.
+This requirement increases by at least 4% every three years until reaching 100% on either January 1, 2030 (for all other retail electricity suppliers) or January 1, 2035 (for retail electricity suppliers that serve a single customer taking service at 115 kV and each municipality formed under local charter).

 Carve-Outs